How to Sell a House from Out of State: Long-Distance Guide

 How to find a real estate agent who can help

-When selling a house from out of state, it’s vital to work with a real estate agent who’s suitable for the job.
+When selling a house from out of state, working with a real estate agent who’s suitable for the job is vital.
 HomeLight makes it easy to connect with top real estate agents in your area with the right expertise.
 We analyze over 27 million transactions and thousands of reviews and send around two to three matches to your email.

-Once you receive your agent recommendations, you’ll have the chance to interview your real estate agent matches to determine who you want to hire.
+Once you receive your agent recommendations, you can interview your real estate agent matches to determine who you want to hire.
 When selling out of state, you might inquire:

 Although selling a house long-distance might be unusual for you, a seasoned real estate agent likely has done this before and can be a valuable resource.